Home » Dessert Recipes » Cookies & Bars » Raspberry Cheesecake Cookies

 Step Two: Combine the ingredients needed to make the shortbread cookies in the food processor and mix.

-Divide into 12 cookie dough balls and put on the prepared baking sheet.
+Divide into 12 cookie balls and put on the prepared baking sheet.
 Make a well with your thumb.

 Step Three: Now that you’ve made the dough, it’s time to get started on making the filling.
 Combine the ingredients for the cream cheese filling and then swirl in the jam.
 Don’t mix it in completely.